JacekJagosz/Easythreed-X1-PrusaSlicer-config/README.md

 ```
 This increases max jerk from 2 to 10, meaning the printer doesn't stop on sharp corners.
 When the head slows down to turn the extruder doesn't, and keeps spitting out filament at the same pace.
 This causes excessive filament on sharp turns.
 You could make extruder "smarter" using linear advance, but that needs firmware changes.
-Instead whis makes head stop less, so the problem is less visible.
+Instead this makes head stop less, so the problem is less visible.
 *this could lead to worse prints if your frame isn't rigid enough, but causes no problems on mine* *helps: corner bulging*

 ### Filament start G-code tweaks